ModeShape/modeshape-tools/README.md

 modeshape-tools
 ===============

-Eclipse plugins for working with JCR and ModeShpae
+JBoss Tools Eclipse plugins for working with JCR and ModeShape.